HarshaVardanDonta/flutter_app/README.md

 using provider all the courses fetched using the api are stored in stateController class in courses variable

+App Flow:
+user selects the fetched courses and cliks on continue which will navigate them to the form submit page where they will enter their name and email and click on submit

 Search feature not implemented